frederic-perez/AmE-dictionary/data/idioms.md

 __in the last analysis__ When everything has been considered; when all the facts are known or the truth has come to light.
 __in the least__ _Apparently you didn’t understand me in the least._
 __in the lurch__ In a particularly awkward, difficult, or troublesome situation. _I’ll really be left in the lurch if the manager decides to quit before this project is finished._ _The TV series was left in the lurch._
+__in the middle of nowhere__ In a place that is far away from other people, houses, or cities. _We got lost in the middle of nowhere._
 __in the midst of (something)__
 __in the next breath__ _(especially when speaking)_ In or at the very next moment or opportunity; in a very short space of time.
 __in the nick of time__ Just at the critical moment; just in time. _I got to the drugstore just in the nick of time.
 It’s a good thing, because I really need this medicine!_